Skip to main content

 How it works

-PDF.js handles the rasterization by parsing the page content stream and rendering each drawing operation onto a canvas scaled to the target DPI.
-Text is rendered from embedded fonts where available, falling back to substitution fonts when a font is referenced but not embedded, which is why PDFs that rely on system fonts sometimes look slightly different when rasterized in the browser versus opened in a desktop viewer.
-Images embedded in the PDF are rendered at whatever resolution they were stored at, then resampled to match the output canvas, so raster detail is bounded by the lower of "embedded resolution" and "output DPI".
+PDF.js handles the rasterization by parsing the page content stream and rendering each drawing operation onto a canvas scaled by the chosen preset.
+Text is rendered from embedded fonts where available, falling back to substitution fonts when a font is referenced but not embedded, which is why PDFs that rely on system fonts can look slightly different when rasterized in the browser versus opened in a desktop viewer.
+Images embedded in the PDF are rendered at whatever resolution they were stored at, then resampled to match the output canvas, so raster detail is bounded by the lower of embedded resolution and the chosen render scale.

 Frequently asked questions